veriatl/OclDecompose/readme.md

 - Prelude.
 The core Boogie libraries for the VeriATL verification system.
 - Result. the evaluation results of the orignal and mutated HSM2FSM case study in text format.
 - Three python scripts to reproduce the evaluation results.
+- Example.
+An example that demonstrates how to verify intermediate enumerated sub-goals to further reduce the size of generated sub-goals.

 Tools required
 ------